Over the last decade:

 Above all, employee experience is an opportunity for employers to show that they value their team, both in a personal and professional setting.

-That means, designing the employee experience is about letting your staff tell you what they want in the workplace, and you listening.
+Designing the employee experience is about letting your staff tell you what they want in the workplace, and you listen.

 Think of the vast amount of money companies throw into uncovering their client’s pain points, or what their customers want from a product or service.
 You would never make assumptions, right?
 The same is said for an employee experience—don’t try to guess what your workforce wants or needs.